 Peoples efforts to safeguard their settlements, are being supported with 1) Advocacy for facilitating land security (NOC/notification) and eventually the land title: Info on their status, acquiring related govt. documents/maps, mobilization, regular contacts, meetings with govt. officials (BOR and SKAA) and with the related political party members and informing media reports.
 2) Bringing together the community activists as the Secure Housing Support Group to strengthen their work and advocacy.
-For 1 & 2, the process has slowed down since 2013 after the demise of the director.
-Re-establishing of contacts with govt. departments has been initiated.
-Contact with new goth activists being developed and strengthened with the old ones, due to a stabilized security situation.
+For 1 & 2, the process has stopped since 2013 after the demise of the director.
 3) Mapping 4) Infrastructure (sewerage/drainage) development and improvements.
 For 3 and 4 initially settlements in the nearby town of Gadap UC-4,5 & 8 were being focused.
 Due to increasing requests, goths in Kemari, Bin Qasim, Malir, Gulshan towns and other UC's of Gadap also being supported.
-Planning, onsite guidance/supervision and advocacy continues with the govt. for provision of bulk infrastructure in the 1.183 goths that have become 'abadis.
+Planning, onsite guidance/supervision and advocacy continues with the govt. for provision of bulk infrastructure in the 1,183 goths that have become 'abadis.
 This is considered as one of the tools for facilitating security of land tenure.
 5) Technical support for housing, savings and loan program 6) Research on how goths have become abadis started with research on Zobu goth in Gadap town, has now been abandoned after the incident of Feb 2013.
 This program flourished mainly due to the many contacts all over the city, thru partner CBOs/community activists (some of whom have worked on the sanitation program in their settlements and are involved in housing the poor).
-Details: